 As business leaders realize the objectives of ERM and seek to enhance their risk management processes to achieve these objectives, they often are seeking additional information about tactical approaches for effectively doing so in a cost-effective manner.
 The ERM Initiative in the Poole College of Management at North Carolina State University may be a helpful resource through the articles, thought papers, and other resources archived on its website or through its ERM Roundtable and Executive Education offerings.
 Each year, we survey organizations about the current state of their ERM related practices.
+Check out our most recent report, The State of Risk Oversight Report: An Overview of Enterprise Risk Management Practices.

-Check out our ERM Resource Center on our website at www.erm.ncsu.edu to learn more.
+Visit www.erm.ncsu.edu to learn more.